Neural-Systems-at-UIO/PyNutil/docs/source/getting_started.md

 - a volume that can be viewed in downstream NIfTI tools
 - a per-voxel sampling-frequency volume alongside the main signal volume

-The function returns three arrays:
+The function returns a `VolumeResult` object with three fields:

-- `interpolated_volume`: the main reconstructed value volume
+- `value`: the main reconstructed value volume
-- `frequency_volume`: how many section-derived samples contributed to each voxel
+- `frequency`: how many section-derived samples contributed to each voxel
-- `damage_volume`: a binary volume marking damaged regions
+- `damage`: a binary volume marking damaged regions

 Example: